codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

   * If you have more than one ingress class configured on your cluster:
     * CLI wizard: Select the ingress class for runtime installation from the list displayed.
     * Silent install: Explicitly specify the ingress class through the `--ingress-class` flag.
 Otherwise, runtime installation fails.
-  * If the ingress class does not have a valid SSL certificate, you can continue with the installation in insecure mode, which disables certificate validation.
-    Silent install: If the ingress host does not have a valid certificate, to continue with the installation, add the `--insecure-ingress-host` flag.

 **Ingress host**
-  The IP address or host name of the ingress controller component.
+  * The IP address or host name of the ingress controller component.
     * CLI wizard: Automatically selects and displays the NGINX host, either from the cluster or the NGINX ingress controller associated with the **Ingress class**.
     * Silent install: Add the `--ingress-host` flag.
 If a value is not provided, then uses NGINX host, either from the cluster or the NGINX ingress controller associated with the **Ingress class**.
+ * If the ingress host does not have a valid SSL certificate, you can continue with the installation in insecure mode, which disables certificate validation.
+    * CLI wizard: Prompts you to confirm continuing with the installation in insecure mode.
+    * Silent install: To continue with the installation in insecure mode, add the `--insecure-ingress-host` flag.

 **Insecure flag**
    For _on-premises installations_, if the Ingress controller does not have a valid SSL certificate, to continue with the installation, add the `--insecure` flag to the installation command.